monarch-initiative/ontogpt/README.md

 ## Introduction

-OntoGPT is a Python package for the generation of Ontologies and Knowledge Bases using large language models (LLMs).

-OntoGPT makes use of so-called *instruction prompts* in LLMs such as GPT-4.
+OntoGPT is a Python package for generating ontologies and knowledge bases using large language models (LLMs).
+It makes use of so-called *instruction prompts* in LLMs such as GPT-4.

 Two different strategies for knowledge extraction are currently implemented in OntoGPT: